Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Detailed Design Decisions

 We rely on the rich test cases (which are labeled as correct by the open-judge platform) in the dataset to reduce wrong validators, following the paradigm of Programming By Example (PBE), \ie a good validator should not label any valid inputs as invalid.
 Specifically, we iteratively prompt the \llm to generate a validator Python script and execute it on the ``public'' and ``private'' test cases.
 If some tests fail, we append the failing message to the conversation and ask the model to fix the validator, until all tests pass or it reaches the retry limits.
 If no good validator is generated for a problem, it is excluded from our evaluation set.
 In the end, we can successfully generate \numtodo{289} validators within five rounds.
 Among them, \numtodo{280} validators are generated successfully in the first round.
 Note that this approach does not ensure the correctness of the validators as the synthesis problem is generally undecidable, but it gives us higher confidence on the reliability of the validators.

-\para{Consistency Check.} In addition to the generated validator, we introduce a ``consensus'' consistency check to further filter out invalid inputs.
+\para{Consistency check.} In addition to the generated validator, we introduce a ``consensus'' consistency check to further filter out invalid inputs.
 For each generated input, we execute all correct solutions under the input and check whether 95\% of them are consistent.
 Inputs leading to over 5\% inconsistent results will be discarded.
 The intuition is that a well-formed input should be processed correctly by all correct solutions.
+We apply the validators and consistency check to all techniques to ensure a fair comparison.